CopperPanMan/OpenHabits-Habit-Tracker-and-Focus-Protector/README.md

 ## What Can This Do?

-- **Turn a QR code or NFC tag into a habit logger** Scan a code after meditating, working out, reading, cleaning, or practicing.
+- **Scan a QR code, tap an NFC tag, or launch a shortcut to Log Metrics/Tasks/Habits**
+  Scan a code after meditating, working out, reading, cleaning, or practicing.
 OpenHabits can ask for a duration, score, or note, write it to your Sheet, and return a message like how today compares with last week.

+- **Block Apps Based on Task Completion**
-- **Make distracting apps depend on the life you said you wanted** If YouTube, Instagram, Reddit, or another app opens before your required tasks are done, OpenHabits can immediately redirect you, show what is missing, and tell you what would unlock the app.
+  If YouTube, Instagram, Reddit, or another app opens before you completed a task like "plann your day", OpenHabits can immediately redirect you, show what is missing, and tell you what would unlock the app.

+- **Block Apps Based on Screentime**
-- **Use screen time as a budget instead of a vague intention** Let yourself use a distracting app for a certain amount of time, then block it until tomorrow or until a cooldown/rationing rule says it is reasonable again.
+  Let yourself use a distracting app for a certain amount of time, then block it until tomorrow or until a cooldown/rationing rule says it is reasonable again.

-- **Build your own productivity operating system** Keep the raw data in a Sheet you own, build dashboards however you like, use Notion if you want, and call the same web app from Shortcuts, Chrome, widgets, NFC automations, or your own scripts.

-- **Ask OpenHabits what needs attention next**
-  Poll `positive_push_notification` from a Shortcut or widget to get a useful prompt based on which scheduled metric is currently due.
+- **Build your own productivity OS**
+  Because your data is in a Google Sheet you own, you can build custom dashboards and charts, and use AI or traditional analysis to find insights.
+For instance, find the correlation between hours slept and productive hours worked, or between meal times and mood.
+It can even two-way sync tasks with Notion.

+- **Fully Customizeable**
+  Because this is open source, you can code changes or use codex/claude to add features where desired.
+Give an AI the link to this repo and you can use it for troubleshooting, ideation, config creation, all sorts of stuff.
+It works surprisingly well.

 ## How do I Use it?

-Once setup is finished, daily use is mostly Shortcuts and automations:
+0. Decide what tasks and data you wish to log, and any app/website rules using the [OpenHabits Config Editor](https://copperpanman.github.io/OpenHabits-Habit-Tracker-and-Focus-Protector/)

-1. You log metrics from Shortcut buttons, QR codes, NFC tags, widgets, or Notion.
+1. Log tasks or other data from your iPhone or Notion.
-2. The Apps Script web app writes those metrics into your Google Sheet.
-3. OpenHabits calculates derived status such as points, streaks, completion, and insight messages.
-4. Lockout clients ask the same web app whether the current app/site should be allowed.
-5. If a rule blocks you, the client redirects you or shows the reason why.

-The important idea is that the Sheet is not just a dashboard.
-It is the shared source of truth that lets habits and lockouts work together.

-## AI Can Help You Build Your Setup

-OpenHabits is transparent enough that a good AI assistant can help you understand, customize, and debug it.
-You can give your favorite AI a link to this GitHub repo, describe the habits, timers, points, lockouts, and workflows you want, and ask it to generate a Config Editor-compatible setup or a `Config.gs` version.
-This works surprisingly well with strong coding models, including GPT-5.5.
-You can paste the result into the Config Editor, review it, and keep editing from there.

-AI can also help with setup questions, use-case brainstorming, debugging config issues, or modifying the codebase with tools like Codex or Claude Code.
-Do not paste real secrets, private deployment URLs, Notion tokens, or sensitive personal data into tools you do not trust.
+2. Display that data on a Google Sheets dashboard that lives on your desk
+3. Use that data to inform your decisions and motivate behavior
+4. App Lockouts act as bumpers through your day to guide you to the "right" behaviors, and prevent doomscrolling.

+Uncategorized
+- example usage (my specific habit chain through the day)
+- habit chains in general (you can make logging one thing prompt you to log another thing)
+- how calendar alarms for iOS integrates, and can then create habit "stacks" like the following
+-   wakeup alarm goes off, and requires a code scan.
+Upon scanning the code, it launches "log weight", thus prompting me to input my weight (example of logging data).
+That is now displayed on the weight over time graph on my dashboard, which lives on a galaxy tab a9 on my desk at home and at work.
+I could even put one in my kitchen.
+Alarms guide me through my morning routine with verbal callouts, and then a QR alarm goes off to choose my work tasks at 9:10AM, gated to only work and home.
+Alarms will keep looping every 15 minutes until I have logged that I completed that task.
+Work is valued at 3 points per minute.

+- the greater theory, "why", and setup explanation behind the entire productivity system I have built and use.
+I can cover this in the videos, but do I need more here on that?

 ### Next Step >> [Setup and Usage Guide](Repo%20Docs/setup.md)

-Most users should build their first setup through the [OpenHabits Config Editor](https://copperpanman.github.io/OpenHabits-Habit-Tracker-and-Focus-Protector/) instead of hand-writing config code.
-The setup guide explains when to use the editor, what to paste into Apps Script, and how to test Shortcuts and lockouts in order.

 ## Why?